-Pain that is generalized throughout the abdomen (not in one specific area) may indicate:
+Pain that’s generalized throughout the abdomen (not in one specific area) may indicate:

-Pain that is focused in the lower abdomen may indicate:
+Pain that’s focused in the lower abdomen may indicate:

-In women, pain in the reproductive organs of the lower abdomen can be caused by:
+In people assigned female at birth, pain in the reproductive organs of the lower abdomen can be caused by:

 Upper abdominal pain may be caused by: